OctopusDeploy/Halibut/docs/halibut-protocol.md

  ### Stage 1 - Identification

-  A TCP connection is established and both server and client identify themselves, through a series of control messages.
+  A TCP connection is established and both Service and client identify themselves, through a series of control messages.
 The control messages sent vary depending on if [listening](#listening-service-protocol-data-exchange) or [polling](#polling-service-protocol-data-exchange) mode is used.

 ### Stage 2 - Message exchange